 For the best response time performance, set the overdrive (AMA – Advanced Motion Acceleration) setting in the OSD (On-Screen Display) menu to ‘High’.

 Gaming at 240Hz does feel smoother than gaming at 144Hz, but the difference isn’t nearly as noticeable as it’s between 60Hz and 144Hz.

 In addition, you can enable backlight strobing which can further remove motion blur and ghosting in fast-paced games.

 To enable this feature, however, you’ll need to open up the BenQ ZOWIE XL2540 service menu as it’s not available in the regular OSD menu.

 In order to open the service menu, you need to turn off the monitor first and then hold the fourth monitor hotkey from the left and simultaneously press the power button to turn on the display.

-Now, the fourth hotkey will open up the service menu instead of the OSD.
+Now, the fourth hotkey will open up the service menu instead of OSD.
 To reverse this, simply turn the monitor off and on again.
 In the service menu, you’ll find the Blur Reduction feature and its intensity settings with the minimal frequency being 100Hz and the maximum 240Hz.

-Lastly, with the BenQ ZOWIE XL2540, you also get the S. Switch external device that you can use to navigate through the OSD settings and quickly change picture presets including two FPS modes, RTS, Movie, Standard, and three customizable profiles.
+Lastly, with the BenQ ZOWIE XL2540, you also get the S. Switch external device that you can use to navigate through the OSD settings and remotely change picture presets including two FPS modes, RTS, Movie, Standard, and three customizable profiles.